opendocsg/slw-judgments-backfill/2016_SGHC_168/report.md

 121    There is no dispute that Mdm Lee had a Dehiscence on and after 2300hrs on 16 July, if not earlier.
 The Plaintiff did not challenge the Defendant’s actions on 17 July, save that the diagnosis should have been of a subsisting and not a new Dehiscence.

 122    Every case must be decided on the issues raised by the pleadings, which bind the parties.
-If other issues are desired to be raised or come to light during the trial, they must be pleaded by way of amendment ( _Deans Property Pte Ltd v Land Estates Apartments Pte Ltd and another_ [1994] 3 SLR(R) 804 at [15]).
-Although evidence at trial can overcome omissions in a party’s pleadings where the opponent is not taken by surprise ( _Holland Leedon Pte Ltd (in liquidation) v C & P Transport Pte Ltd_ [2013] SGHC 281 at [150]), it may not establish facts radically different from those pleaded that more than simply vary, modify, or develop what has been alleged ( _John G Stein & Co Ltd v O’Hanlon_ [1965] AC 890 at 909).
+If other issues are desired to be raised or come to light during the trial, they must be pleaded by way of amendment ( _Deans Property Pte Ltd v Land Estates Apartments Pte Ltd and another_ <span class="citation">[1994] 3 SLR(R) 804</span> at [15]).
+Although evidence at trial can overcome omissions in a party’s pleadings where the opponent is not taken by surprise ( _Holland Leedon Pte Ltd (in liquidation) v C & P Transport Pte Ltd_ <span class="citation">[2013] SGHC 281</span> at [150]), it may not establish facts radically different from those pleaded that more than simply vary, modify, or develop what has been alleged ( _John G Stein & Co Ltd v O’Hanlon_ [1965] AC 890 at 909).

 123    I reiterate that the Plaintiff’s pleaded case was that by 17 July, it was too late to have performed an abdominal CT scan on Mdm Lee (see [47] above).
 Accordingly, the Plaintiff’s submission that, after 17 July, the Defendant should have ordered yet another abdominal CT scan with a view to performing percutaneous drainage on Mdm Lee’s abdomen, was strictly speaking immaterial to his case.
 However, for completeness, I will address the Plaintiff’s allegations about what the Defendant should have done on and after 17 July.